 QuinStreet, Inc. (the "Company") is an online vertical marketing and media company.
 The Company was incorporated in California on April 16, 1999 and reincorporated in Delaware on December 31, 2009.
 The Company provides vertically oriented customer acquisition programs for its clients.
 The Company also provides hosted solutions for direct selling companies.
-The corporate headquarters are located in Foster City, California, with offices in Arkansas, Florida, Kentucky, Massachusetts, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Brazil, India and the United Kingdom.
+The corporate headquarters are located in Foster City, California, with additional offices throughout the United States, Brazil and India.